SUSE-Cloud/socok8s/README.md

 * `deploy_osh`: This subcommand runs the 'step 7' plays, deploying OpenStack-Helm.

+* `build_deploy_osh`: This subcommand runs the 'step 7' plays, which includes building Openstack-Helm images locally and deploying OpenStack-Helm.

 * `teardown`: This subcommand deletes all evidences of the deployment on the `$deploy_mechanism`, and then removes all user files from localhost.
 Destructive operation.